siddharthd0/siddharthd0/readme.md

 </p>
-<div size='20px'> Hi!
-My name is Siddharth.
-Thank You for taking the time to view my GitHub Profile :smile:
+<div size='20px'> Hello!
+I am a high school student & web developer.
 </div>

+If you would like to view my portfolio, click [here](https://siddharthduggal.com)

-Working on Tech Optimum, a non-profit organization dedicated to empower future tech leaders.
+I'm currently working on Tech Optimum, a non-profit organization dedicated to empower future tech leaders.
+It's expected to be released to the public by late April.

 Currently learning Java & SQL